Tiisu/wiki-spark-collaborate/README.md

 # WikiWalkthrough

-A Wikimedia education platform that helps users learn to contribute effectively to Wikipedia through structured learning paths, community collaboration, and expert mentorship.
+A comprehensive Wikimedia education platform that helps users learn to contribute effectively to Wikipedia and its sister projects through structured learning paths, interactive exercises, community collaboration, and expert mentorship.
+Built like Udemy but specifically focused on Wikipedia contribution skills.

 ## Features